-Don't talk about yourself, just state your specialty and if necessary, mention your most important jobs (no more than three).
-Then hand out your business card and say: "if you give me your card or e-mail I'll let you know where you can see me perform."
+Don't talk about yourself, just state your specialty and if necessary, mention your most important show engagement.
+Then hand out your business card or your e-mail and say: "if you give me your card or e-mail I'll let you know where you can see me perform."
 That way you'll have their contact information, and even if they don't come to see you perform, you'll be able to send them your promotional materials and stay in touch.